lanl-aea/waves/docs/computational_practices_compute_environment.rst

 Most :ref:`build_system` software offer solutions to executable path management separately from the activated virtual environment and allow mixed use of software discovered on ``PATH`` and specified by absolute path.
-In the `SCons`_ builder system, users are encouraged to explicitly specify software without relying on ``PATH`` to avoid ambiguous system configuration requirements.
+In the `SCons`_ builder system, users are encouraged to explicitly specify software without relying on ``PATH`` to avoid ambiguous system-configuration requirements.
 Another benefit of the explicit `SCons construction environment`_ is the ability to define tasks with mutually incompatible execution environments.
 For instance, if one portion of the workflow requires a numeric solver with dependencies that are incompatible with the post-processing task, `SCons`_ can configure both tasks with a unique construction environment :cite:`scons-user`.
 This allows the project to maintain a single, uninterrupted